aturner-epcc/uknss-benchmark-ior_mdtest/README.ior.UKNSS.md

     - *d.* sufficient compute nodes to achieve maximum result

-For each of the above three loads, we have provided an annotated IOR script in the `inputs.N10` directory.
+For each of the above three loads, we have provided an annotated IOR script in the `inputs.UKNSS` directory.
 All three configuration files should be used and modified as described below.

-## a.
+### a.
 Mandatory configuration file modifications

-In all three scripts, the offeror MUST modify the following
+In all three scripts, the bidder **MUST** modify the following
     parameters for each benchmark test:

 * `numTasks` - the number of MPI processes to use.
-The Offeror may choose to run multiple MPI processes per compute node to achieve the highest bandwidth results.
+The bidder may choose to run multiple MPI processes per compute node to achieve the highest bandwidth results.